yagoag/sanfran-runaway/README.md

 ## Testing

-To run all test interatively (they will re-run on every change), you can run `yarn test`.
+To run all test in watch mode (they will re-run on every change), you can run `yarn test`.

 ## Building

 To run a local production build you can run `yarn deploy`.
-It runs all tests and build the application if they pass.
+It runs all tests and builds the application if they pass.
 If you want to skip the tests, you can run `yarn build` directly.

-We also have automated build & deployment using Netlify.
-It automatically runs on every commit that is pushed to `master`.
+The app also has automated build & deployment using Netlify.
+It runs on every commit that is pushed to `master`.

 To check the deployments, [click here](https://app.netlify.com/sites/sanfranrunaway/deploys) or on the build status badge at the top of this Readme.